 Under section 63 of the Employment Standards Act, 2000 (“ESA”), an employee’s employment is severed by the employer if:

-- the employer lays the employee off because of a permanent discontinuance of all of the employer’s business at an establishment; or
+- The employer lays the employee off because of a permanent discontinuance of all of the employer’s business at an establishment.

-- the employer gives the employee notice of termination in accordance with section 57 or 58, the employee gives the employer written notice at least two weeks before resigning and the employee’s notice of resignation is to take effect during the statutory notice period.
+- The employer gives the employee notice of termination in accordance with section 57 or 58, and the employee gives the employer written notice at least two weeks before resigning, with the employee’s notice of resignation to take effect during the statutory notice period.

 Who is Entitled to Severance Pay?